grantj-re3/HandyIctDoco/online-privacy/email-privacy-strategies.md

 ## Practical ideas about multiple email addresses

+Define your own email-categories, then use one email address/alias for each category.

 1. Choose email-categories based on:
    - The info/assets you are aiming to protect, e.g.
      * financial